Particular/docs.particular.net/nservicebus/lifecycle/ineedinitialization.md

 component: Core
 reviewed: 2017-10-06
 tags:
- - life-cycle
+ - lifecycle
 related:
  - samples/startup-shutdown-sequence
 ---

-Classes that implement `NServiceBus.INeedInitialization` are created and called as one of the first steps in the bus creation life-cycle.
-Use `INeedInitialization` to register components that will be used later in the bus creation life-cycle.
+Classes that implement `NServiceBus.INeedInitialization` are created and called as one of the first steps in the bus creation lifecycle.
+Use `INeedInitialization` to register components that will be used later in the bus creation lifecycle.

 partial: namespace